JananiU17/CineClap/README.md

-# Jetzy
+# CineClap
-A dynamic React Native music app delivering personalized playlists, seamless streaming, and a vibrant user experience at your fingertips
+A dynamic React Native movie app bringing the magic of cinema to your fingertips.
+Enjoy personalized movie recommendations, seamless streaming, and a vibrant user experience designed for film enthusiasts !